Your Future with a Psychology Major

 Deciding Whether to Attend Graduate School

-The information below on the possible degrees in psychology and The Student’s Guide to the Psychology Major may help to guide you on whether you want to attend graduate school or not.
+The information below has an explanation of the different careers you can pursue with both a master's and a doctorate degree in Psychology.
+The Student’s Guide to the Psychology Major may help to guide you on